stevemacn/tutorials/_posts/2012-02-07-example-content.md

 title: Some wonderful javascript tutorials
 ---

-Each tutorial is formatted in the same way.
-On the left is a description which explains the code on the right.
-This page is further formatted to show for each algorithm
+Tutorial format:  description on the left, explaining the code on the right.

 ## example.js